top of page

 Established colonies – difficult access (e.g. house walls, chimney, etc): job specific – please contact us for a quote

-Removal times will depend on how much comb that the bees have built (the longer they've been there, the more comb) and the size of the space that bees have to work in.
-Please contact us and we will happily provide an estimate of the time that a job is likely to take.
+Removal times will vary and depend on how easy it is to access the colony and how much comb that the bees have built (generally, the longer they've been there, the more comb).
+Please complete the form below or contact us and we will happily provide an estimate of the time that a job is likely to take.

 Note that the callout fee applies in all cases, including false alarms e.g. the swarm leaves of its own accord and you don't notify us at least 30 minutes prior to our arrival, you have European wasps instead of bees, or we determine that you don't have an active nest on your property (it's nice to have some peace of mind if you notice bees hanging around!).
 In the case that you did have wasps rather than bees, we would refer you on to a wasp exterminator.